aws-samples/aws-last-mile-delivery-hyperlocal/docs/components/03-location-service.md

 1. Update driver's status in the `driver:stat:status` Redis hash
 2. Update driver's status timestamp in the `driver:stat:updated` Redis hash
-3. Update driver's status _and_ timestamp in the `driver-location` ElasticSearch index
+3. Update driver's status _and_ timestamp in the `driver-location` MemoryDB index
 4. Push an `DRIVER_STATUS_CHANGE` event to EventBridge

 ### Geofencing lambda